javannnn/yerer-raise/README.md

 ## Setup

 1. Register your Zoom app on the [Zoom Marketplace](https://marketplace.zoom.us/)
-2. Paste your OAuth/JWT keys into the config file
+2. Run the app with `python -m yererraise.app MEETING_ID` to use the Zoom integration or omit `MEETING_ID` to manage participants manually.
+Enter your Zoom credentials when prompted.
 3. Plug in your screen setup
-4. Run the app, start the meeting, and watch the magic
+4. Start the meeting and watch the magic

 ## Contributing